ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>Rain showers before 1pm, then showers and thunderstorms.
+         <h3>This Afternoon</h3>Showers and thunderstorms.
 Cloudy.
-High near 70, with temperatures falling to around 68 in the
+High near 70, with temperatures falling to around 68 in the afternoon.
+Northeast wind around
-         afternoon.
-Northeast wind around 6 mph.
+         6 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">